dart-lang/sdk/pkg/dart2wasm/README.md

 In the signatures of imported and exported functions, use the following types:

 - For numbers, use `double`.
-- For JS objects, use the `WasmExternRef?` type from the `dart:wasm` package, which translates to the Wasm `externref` type.
+- For JS objects, use a JS interop type, e.g. `JSAny`, which translates to the Wasm `externref` type.
 These can be passed around and stored as opaque values on the Dart side.
 - For Dart objects, use the corresponding Dart type.
-This will be emitted as `externref` and automatically converted to and from the Dart type at the boundary.
+This will be emitted as `anyref` and automatically converted to and from the Dart type at the boundary.